serious-scaffold/ss-python/docs/dev/env.md

 ## Prerequisites

 After generating the project via `copier`, several necessary tools can be installed with the following commands.
-Note that, it is recommended to use `pipx` to manage them and you can find pipx's installation instructions [here](https://pypa.github.io/pipx/installation/).
+Note that using `pipx` for management is recommended and you can find pipx's installation instructions [here](https://pypa.github.io/pipx/installation/).

 ```bash
 # Pipenv: Virtual environment and package manager for Python.